 - Don’t try to do everything on a good day, as it might make you more tired the next few days.

-- Talk to your occupational therapist or nursing team about what may help you.
+- Talk to the occupational therapist or nursing team about what may help.
 They can suggest some exercises that are suitable for you, and help get you equipment at home to make daily tasks easier to save your energy levels.